 We operate a strict no-smoking policy in all our chalets and hotels, which includes the use of E-Cigarettes.
 A guest who breaches this policy will be liable to pay a fine of €100 to pay for additional deep cleaning required, and will be held liable for any other consequential damages sought against Hotelplan Ltd by its other guests and/or the property owners

 Notwithstanding changes to UK legislation, we do not permit pets in our properties.

-k) Chalet and Exclusive Hotel use for Esprit Ski Child Care Programme
+k) Chalet and hotel use for Esprit Ski Child Care Programme

 l) New-Build Projects & Refurbishments

 A number of chalets and hotels are newly built or substantially converted or refurbished for us each season, and we take every possible care with the owners to ensure that each such property is completed on schedule.
 Clearly, however, matters outside our direct control, such as local authorities or adverse weather at critical times for example, can occasionally cause delays, and/or there may be changes to the designer’s or architect’s plans upon which we have based our description.
 In the event that either eventuality happens, we will advise you as soon as any impact on your holiday is clear, in accordance with clause 4(a) of the Booking Conditions.